-One of the most important and effective tools to uncover and prevent marine pollution is the Act to Prevent Pollution from Ships (APPS).
-Violations of APPS include discharges above the permitted level of oil and oily water; noxious liquid substances; garbage; and emissions of certain air pollutants.
+A: One of the most important and effective tools to uncover and prevent marine pollution is the Act to Prevent Pollution from Ships (APPS).
+APPS is a U.S. federal law enacted to implement the provisions of the International Convention for the Prevention of the Pollution from Ships treaty, otherwise known as MARPOL.
 APPS includes a key whistleblower provision which permits federal courts to grant rewards of up to 50% of the total fines to whistleblowers whose disclosures regarding pollution on the high seas result in a successful prosecution.

-APPS has been incredibly effective since it was signed into law.
-The U.S. is the number one enforcer of MARPOL because of whistleblowers.
-In an analysis of 100 recent Act to Prevent Pollution from Ships (APPS) prosecutions available on Public Access to Court Electronic Records (PACER), court records reveal that whistleblowers were responsible for 76% of all successful cases (from 1993 to 2017).
-The law has a demonstrated effectiveness over this 24-year span.
+A: APPS has been incredibly effective since it was signed into law, and due to the success of its whistleblower provisions, the U.S. is the number one enforcer of MARPOL.
+The U.S. government obtained over $270 million in sanctions from polluters under APPS.
+In a 2018 analysis of 100 recent APPS prosecutions available on Public Access to Court Electronic Records (PACER), court records reveal that whistleblowers were responsible for 76% of all successful cases from 1993 to 2017.

 The material in this FAQ may not reflect the most current legal developments.
 The content and interpretation of the law addressed herein is subject to revision.
 We disclaim all liability in respect to actions taken or not taken based on any or all the contents of this website or in this FAQ.
-Before acting on any information or material in this web site, we strongly recommend you seek a qualified whistleblower attorney.
+Before acting on any information or material in this web site, we strongly recommend you seek professional legal attorney.